 For attracting swarms

-A bait hive is an empty hive that is set up to attract a swarm during the swarming season.
+A bait hive is a hive, usually with some drawn comb that is set up to attract a swarm during the swarming season.

-For about a week before a colony swarms it sends out scout bees to find a new home.
-Although we shouldn't try to humanise bees there are several criteria that seem attractive to them, these being:-
+Often for about a week before a colony swarms, it sends out scout bees to find a new home.
+Although we shouldn't try to humanise bees, there are several criteria that seem attractive to them, some being:-

 Most beekeepers have seen bees inspecting an empty hive or a pile of supers during the summer.
 At first there is just the odd bee or two, then there are more, often becoming quite agitated.
 This normally happens for about a week then either ceases or a swarm appears.
 If activity ceases, the swarm could have found another home, the beekeeper has dealt with the colony or collected the swarm when it settled.